kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 A framework does not need to maximize every category.
 But the checklist gives us a more precise language than "AI native."

-## The Least Magic Framework Is Not the Framework With the Least Automation
+## The Least Magic Framework Is Not the Framework With the Least Automation { #least-automation }

 This distinction deserves emphasis.
 Consider two systems.
 System A requires developers to write everything manually: